Angalaparamesh/Sample-Subscription-box/README.md

 # Sample-Subscription-box
 To craft an engaging and appealing subscription box description, it’s important to highlight the unique features, benefits, and overall experience.
 Here’s a general template you can use and customize based on the type of subscription box you're offering:

+# My Personal-Portfolio Website

+  Welcome to my Portfolio website!
+This project is a simple two-page site that included a home page and contact page.It was created using HTML and basic CSS to provide a clean and     straightforward over experience.

+## Pages

+  Home: A brief summary of who I am and what I do.
+  Contact: A form for visitors to send me messages and additional contact information.

+## Technologies Used

+  HTML
+  CSS

+## Usage

+  Explore the Home page to learn more about my professional background and use the Contact page to get in touch with me.

+## How to view

+  You can access my Subscription box by visiting [Link] feel free to explore the content and get in touch!

+##Contributing

+  If you'd like to contribute or suggest improvements, please feel free to open an issue a pull request, Your feedback is greatly appreciated.

+ Thank You for visiting My Subscription box!